 Diagnostic exams such as head ultrasound, CT scan, hearing test, and eye exam can be tracked with detailed findings and a notation for when the next exam should be done.

 System-based physical exams can be tracked using common findings available through drop-down selections.
 Free-form text is available along with user-defined selections for findings and typical exam defaults.
 Prior exams can be copied and modified for current findings.
 Detailed vital signs are also tracked.

 Detailed data on oxygen therapy is tracked from simple to complex.
+Based on the type of therapy being provided, Detailed data on oxygen therapy is tracked in the nursing flowsheet from simple to complex.
 Based on the type of therapy being provided, data is collected on delivery mode, vent settings, and patient status.
 Delivery modes range from mask, to nasal cannula, to CPAP, to volume or pressure ventilation, to high frequency ventilation.
 Additional data can be tracked by the respiratory therapist and the combined nursing and respiratory therapy data is stored and displayed in one place.

 Patient diagnoses are tracked noting the onset and resolution times and the staff member making the diagnosis.